ALinuxPerson/mcsoft-auth/README.md

 # Authenticating to Minecraft with the Microsoft Authentication Scheme from Rust
-This binary showcases an implementation of the microsoft authentication scheme for Minecraft, written in Rust.
+This program showcases an implementation of the microsoft authentication scheme for Minecraft, written in Rust.

 # Requirements
 You need to obtain a client id and client secret by creating an [Azure application].
 Steps on obtaining the client id and client secret will be seen in the next section.

 You will also need to provide a redirect uri.
-This binary assumes that you've set the redirect uri in Azure to be `localhost`.
+This program assumes that you've set the redirect uri in Azure to be `localhost`.

 A port is also needed.
 If the port isn't given or is invalid, it will try to parse it from the redirect uri.
 If it